-However, in recent years, DHS has mostly come to be known as the face of some of the Trump Administration's most harmful policies-from the so-called Muslim ban to the Zero-Tolerance policy that tore apart thousands of asylum-seeking migrant families to changes that upended the immigration system to efforts to end DACA protections for young immigrants.
+However, in recent years, DHS became the face of some of the Trump Administration's most harmful policies-from the so-called Muslim ban to the Zero-Tolerance policy that tore apart thousands of asylum-seeking migrant families to efforts to end DACA protections for young immigrants.

-In addition to using DHS to execute his cruel immigration and border agenda, President Trump deployed DHS officers to cities where lawful protests arose this summer in a manner that escalated tensions and was unwelcome.
+In addition to using DHS to execute his cruel immigration and border agenda, President Trump deployed DHS officers to cities where lawful protests arose last summer in a manner that escalated tensions and were unwelcome.
 At President Trump's direction, Department law enforcement officers injected themselves into largely peaceful protests in riot gear with chemical agents and military-grade weapons at hand.
-Around the same time, it emerged that DHS had compiled intelligence reports on American journalists covering the protests and was directed by the White House to make sympathetic public comments about a young man who shot three protestors in Kenosha, Wisconsin.1 The Department's actions this past summer, in support of President Trump's effort to escalate tensions around the protests for his political ends, have further eroded the public's trust in the Department and damaged DHS's reputation.
+Around the same time, it emerged that DHS had compiled intelligence reports on American journalists covering the protests and was directed by the White House to make sympathetic public comments about a young man who shot three protestors in Kenosha, Wisconsin.
+The Department's actions last summer, in support of President Trump's effort to escalate tensions around the protests for his political ends, further eroded the public's trust in the Department and damaged DHS's reputation.

-Over the past four years, DHS has lacked stable leadership to fulfil its many missions and address management challenges.
-As of November 4, 2020, 19 senior DHS officials have "acting" or "performing the duties of" in their titles.2 The Department has had five individuals fill the role of Secretary since President Trump took office in January 2017 and GAO determined that the most recent two officials designated to serve as Acting Secretary were invalid.3 The leadership vacuum has exacerbated longstanding management challenges that have significant internal operational implications for the Department.
+During the Trump Administration, DHS lacked stable leadership to fulfil its many missions and address management challenges.
+The Department had five individuals fill the role of Secretary and GAO determined that the most recent two officials designated to serve as Acting Secretary were invalid.
+Many other senior DHS officials had "acting" or "performing the duties of" in their titles because President Trump failed to properly fill these roles.
+The leadership vacuum exacerbated longstanding management challenges that have significant internal operational implications for the Department.

-While DHS has matured since its establishment in 2003, it still faces considerable management challenges in key areas, such as human capital and acquisitions, which is why it remains on the Government Accountability Office's (GAO) High Risk List.4 Additionally, the Department struggles with low morale and consistently rates among the bottom of the Partnership for Public Service's annual "Best Places to Work in the Federal Government" survey.
+While DHS has matured since its establishment in 2003, it still faces considerable management challenges in key areas, such as human capital and acquisitions, which is why it remains on the Government Accountability Office's (GAO) High Risk List.
+Additionally, the Department struggles with low morale and consistently rates among the bottom of the Partnership for Public Service's annual "Best Places to Work in the Federal Government" survey.
 As a result, many employees leave the agency shortly after being hired, resulting in significant wasted costs.
-For example, the DHS Office of Inspector General (OIG) found that the Transportation Security Administration (TSA) spent \$16 million in 2017 to hire and train nearly 2,000 Transportation Security Officers (TSO) who left TSA within six months.
-GAO has also highlighted workforce shortages as a persistent challenge for DHS's acquisition programs; a challenge that can negatively affect the Department's ability to deliver critical capabilities on time and on budget.5
+GAO has also highlighted workforce shortages as a persistent challenge for DHS's acquisition programs that can affect the Department's ability to deliver critical capabilities on time and on budget.